crisprVerse/Tutorials/Design_PairedGuides/README.md

 names(regionDownstream) <- "downstreamTarget"
 ```

-We specify the BSgenome for hg38 coordinates
+Similar to the `findSpacers` function in `crisprDesign`, we will need to
+specify a BSgenome package containing the reference genome DNA
+sequences:

 ``` r
 bsgenome <- BSgenome.Hsapiens.UCSC.hg38
 ```

-and we are now ready to find all spacer pairs:
+We are now ready to find all candidate gRNA pairs:

 ``` r
 pairs <- findSpacerPairs(x1=regionUpstream,